boazbk/tcs/lec_02_representation.md

 * Cantor's Theorem: The real numbers are cannot be represented exactly as finite strings.

->_"The alphabet was a great invention, which enabled men to store and to learn with little effort what others had learned the hard way -- that is, to learn from books rather than from direct, possibly painful, contact with the real world."_, B.F.
+>_"The alphabet (sic) was a great invention, which enabled men (sic) to store and to learn with little effort what others had learned the hard way -- that is, to learn from books rather than from direct, possibly painful, contact with the real world."_, B.F.
 Skinner

 >_"The name of the song is called `HADDOCK'S EYES.'"_ [said the Knight]